 Some say the best way to go is personal – by calling the client up in person to get their feedback and ask for an online review.
-Others claim then an automated request is better, as it doesn’t make people feel uncomfortable to refuse.
+Others claim than an automated request is better, as it doesn’t make people feel uncomfortable to refuse.
 I believe that the combination works best.
 And creativity help.

 Your field techs can leave a card with a link and request to leave a review.
 Or they can have a QR code leading to the review form printed on the back of their uniform.
-An automated email can request customers fill out a satisfaction questionnaire, and those who rate as satisfied can be redirected to leave a Google, Yelp or Houzz review.
+An automated email can request customers to fill out a satisfaction questionnaire, and those who rate as satisfied can be redirected to leave a Google, Yelp, or Houzz review.

 Alternatively, this questionnaire can be replaced with a customer service representative simply calling the client up to intercept negative feedback and encourage the client to share their testimonial if it is positive.

 It’s important to remember that there are many ways to ask, and some can do more harm than good.
 It’s important that you tread carefully.
 Never ever ask for a positive review.
-Ask for feedback, opinion and improvement suggestions but never tell people what they should be writing.
+Ask for feedback, opinion, and improvement suggestions but never tell people what they should be writing.
 In addition, don’t insist and learn to accept people’s inaction as well as negative reviews.